Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Preparation for calculation

-The template bank, thus produced, is used to perform the matched filtering over the different segments of strain data that contained either a glitch or had a simulated CBC signal injected.
-Though the loudest template corresponding to the CBC signal identifies the trigger time of the chirp signal, there is a time lag between the glitch time and the trigger time.
-Next, the power $\chi^{2}$ and the sine-Gaussian $\chi^{2}$ are computed at the trigger times, both for CBC signals and glitches.
-We have also performed the matched filtering of strain data that contain CBC signal and blip (tomte) glitch with the first $3$ singular vectors (which are obtained from the SVD of $\sim 100$ blip (tomte) glitches) and hence able to identify the time of occurrence of the CBC chirp signal and glitch, respectively.
-For the rest of the paper, by the CBC or BBH {\it template trigger time} we will mean the time at which the SNR time series obtained from matched filtering the GW strain data snippet with it attains a maximum for that snippet.
-The {\it singular-vector} trigger time is defined similarly, except that instead of a CBC template, the three glitch SVD vectors are used to compute the ``SV-SNR".
-The SV-SNR is just the square root of the expression in Eq.~\eqref{chisq_generic}, with the $\mathbf{e}_{\alpha}$ being the three SVD vectors.
-Fig.~\ref{fig:cbc_trigger_time} (Fig.~\ref{fig:blip_trigger_time}) shows this SV-SNR time series obtained from matched filtering real GW strain data containing a BBH signal ( blip glitch), both with the loudest CBC template it triggered as well as with the three glitch singular vectors.
-Note that {\it a priori} it would not be known if the trigger was caused by a CBC signal or a glitch.
-Fig.~\ref{fig:blip_trigger_time} shows that the peak in the SNR time series obtained from matched filtering with the singular vectors identifies the glitch time quite accurately compared to that obtained from matched filtering with the loudest template.
+If a CBC template has the same intrinsic parameters as a loud CBC signal, then the trigger time is a good estimator of the signal end-time.
+Instead, if the strain data contains a sine-Gaussian `glitch', then the trigger time can be significantly different from its central time~\cite{Bose:2016jeo}.
+The value of the SVD-based $\chi^2$ statistic is largest at that central time, which is better estimated by the singular-vector trigger time.
+Figure~\ref{fig:blip_trigger_time} shows that the peak in the SNR time series obtained from matched filtering with the singular vectors identifies the blip time quite accurately compared to that obtained from matched filtering with the loudest CBC template.
 As shown there, the peak in the former time series lags behind the peak in the latter.
-We will simply term this as the ``glitch" time-lag, which is typically of the order of a few milliseconds, for blips, to tens of milliseconds, for tomtes.
-In contrast, as shown in Fig.~\ref{fig:cbc_trigger_time}, the precision in determining the occurrence time of a CBC chirp signal may be slightly compromised when using singular vectors for this purpose.
-This behavior is similar as observed when CBC templates are used to estimate the glitch time.
+We simply term this as the `glitch' time-lag, which is typically of the order of a few milliseconds to tens of milliseconds, depending on the glitch class.
+In contrast, as shown in figure~\ref{fig:cbc_trigger_time}, the accuracy in determining the signal end time of a CBC signal may be slightly compromised when using singular vectors.
+Nevertheless, we persist with this procedure since we may not know in advance whether the data corresponds to a CBC signal or a glitch.